herrevilkitten/holiday-in-ten-towns/Session_8.md

 	* Gryn continued going through the boxes.
 	* Ragnar stood guard.
 	* Outside, a fisherman approached RJ and Sheelah, who were not acting suspicious _at all_.
 They managed to convince him that they were looking for Cython and he kindly gave them directions.
-	* Inside, Midnight found no one in the room, but did find a table with a number of items on it.
+	* Inside, Midnight found no one in the room, but did find some sleeping bags and a table with a number of items on it.
 		* A map of Icewind Dale with the settlements and Kelvin's Caern marked off, along with a place in the mountain.s
 		* Dried rations
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA0OTEzMDk3LC02NDk4MjAyOTksLTk5Mz
+eyJoaXN0b3J5IjpbLTE4MDcwMTAwMTYsMTA0OTEzMDk3LC02ND
-Y2Mzc2MSwtMTI0MDc4NjkxMSwtMTQ4MzgzOTEzOCwxNDE5NjM4
+k4MjAyOTksLTk5MzY2Mzc2MSwtMTI0MDc4NjkxMSwtMTQ4Mzgz
-MDYzLDEwMzI5MTA2NjFdfQ==
+OTEzOCwxNDE5NjM4MDYzLDEwMzI5MTA2NjFdfQ==
 -->